diebraga/project2/README.md

    Brave
    Edge
    FireFox

+   Using the inspector I tested responsivity in variety of screen sizes.

 There are `console.log()`s as a test if the information has been sent or not in the forms. a validation returns the information and the possible errors.
    </pre>